JaredLBailey/JaredLBailey.github.io/_posts/2024-07-15-Roasting-Bear.md

 # Technical Pieces <a name="techincal-pieces"></a>

 Building the roastmaster bear required several key components, each contributing to the bear’s comedic performance.
 A microphone connected to a Raspberry Pi served as the input for user prompts, with speech-to-text technology converting spoken words into text for processing.
 To enhance the bear’s roasting capabilities, I employed prompt hacking techniques to bypass the safety restrictions built into LLMs, allowing for more creative (and cutting) responses.
-To give the bear a familiar voice, I used voice cloning technology to emulate a well-known hollywood bear, adding authenticity to the roast.
+To give the bear a familiar voice, I used voice cloning technology to emulate a well-known Hollywood bear, adding authenticity to the roast.
 The final punchline was delivered through a speaker, also controlled by the Raspberry Pi, bringing the roastmaster bear to life in full auditory glory.

 ___